Share on:

 While tactilely discernible textures form the foundation of accessible design, sufficient color contrast takes detectability to the next level.
 Color contrast makes tactile surfaces more visible to those with partial sight, allowing them to spot upcoming changes in the walking surface and respond appropriately.

-The high color contrast draws people's attention to the tactile surface, whether it is a warning indicator or a directional path.
+The high color contrast draws people's attention to the tactile walking surface, whether it is a warning indicator or a directional path.
 This prompts individuals to be more observant of their surroundings when they detect the shift in visual appearance between the tiles and adjacent surfaces.

 For example, bright yellow truncated domes on a sidewalk curve ramp strongly contrast with the grey concrete pavement.
 This alerts a pedestrian with low vision to assess their surroundings and identify the upcoming transition from sidewalk to street.